IceBerge421/markdown-cv/index.md

 ### National Press Coverage

+*CBC Kids News*.
+Interviewed and quoted as subject witness for video and text article aimed at teenage audience titled "What is a viewbot and why is Twitch cracking down on them?"
+Author: Angelica Cooper.
+Correspondent: Matthew Hines.
+(August 2025). [https://www.cbc.ca/kidsnews/post/watch-what-is-a-viewbot-and-why-is-twitch-cracking-down-on-them](https://www.cbc.ca/kidsnews/post/watch-what-is-a-viewbot-and-why-is-twitch-cracking-down-on-them)

-*The Conversation.* Published Discord-related research cited extensively in "Lady Gaga bomb plot: Thwarted plan lifts veil on the gamification of hate and gendered nature of online radicalization."
-(May 2025).
+*The Conversation.* Published research cited extensively in "Lady Gaga bomb plot: Thwarted plan lifts veil on the gamification of hate and gendered nature of online radicalization."
+(May 2025). [https://theconversation.com/lady-gaga-bomb-plot-thwarted-plan-lifts-veil-on-the-gamification-of-hate-and-gendered-nature-of-online-radicalization-256199](https://theconversation.com/lady-gaga-bomb-plot-thwarted-plan-lifts-veil-on-the-gamification-of-hate-and-gendered-nature-of-online-radicalization-256199)
 * Article translated and republished in *Yahoo News* and ten other publications.

 *Rascal News.* Featured as a subject expert regarding the use tabletop roleplaying games in the classroom.
 (November 2024). [https://www.rascal.news/play-as-learning-ttrpgs-in-the-classroom/](https://www.rascal.news/play-as-learning-ttrpgs-in-the-classroom/)